Frequently Asked Questions

 - It seems that on_data_available is triggered not just on actual new data arriving

 on_data_availablecallback applies to both data as well as (instance-lifecycle)meta-data

 take) will return either valid data (when new data arrived) or an invalid-sample to convey a lifecycle change related to the writer (typically for an empty instance i.e. one for which the data was already ‘taken’ by a previous call-back response

-Question: why are there huge latency outliers when sending huge samples ?
+Why are there huge latency outliers when sending huge samples ?

-Answer: although Cyclone 'asks' the OS for a 1MB socket-receive-buffer, in many cases it will give out a smaller buffer and thus requires to configure a higher allowed maximum receive-buffer-size
+- Although Cyclone DDS 'asks' the operating system for a 1 megabyte socket-receive-buffer, in many cases it will give out a smaller buffer and thus requires the user to configure a higher allowed maximum receive-buffer-size

 - Inspecting /proc/sys/net/core/rmem_max (on Linux) typically shows that such a maximum is insufficient for the intended sample-sizes and thus needs to be 'upped' i.e. using sysctl -w net.core.rmem_max=

-As Cyclone DDS is about the only open source DDS implementation written in 'C', it should (at least theoretically) be possible to create a 'rust' binding on-top of it
+As Cyclone DDS is about the only open source DDS implementation written in 'C', it should (at least theoretically) be possible to create a 'Rust' binding on-top of it

-- See https://github.com/atolab/cdds-rust, note that current (jan'22) version is 0.1.2 with last update in sept'20
+- See below that current (jan'22) version is 0.1.2 with last update in sept'20

 - Although the question was driven by reducing discovery, the below reference still contains a nice write-up on how to exploit network-partitions in Cyclone DDS

-Answer: automatic routing might prevent correct communication in case of multiple configured interfaces
+- Automatic routing might prevent correct communication in case of multiple configured interfaces

 - Setting the ‘General/DontRoute’ config-option typically prevents the issue reported here